urlofmar/cradle/docs/generated/data.md

 * _Calculated objects_, resulting from completed calculations; whether successful or failed.

-## CRADLE cache
+## Caching immutable data
-The CRADLE cache follows the "Implementing a Caching Protocol" proposal in the Thinknode documentation.
+For caching immutable data, CRADLE follows the "Implementing a Caching Protocol" proposal in the Thinknode documentation.
 It stores

 * A context-dependent translation of reference ids to immutable ids;